Japan posts longest growth streak since 1980s bubble economy

 Capital expenditure rose 0.7 per cent in October-December from the previous quarter, less than the median estimate for a 1.1 per cent increase but up for the fifth straight quarter and a sign of sustainable gains in business investment.

 Overseas demand subtracted fractionally from GDP in October-December.
-Exports rose 2.4 per cent, but this was offset by a 2.9 per cent jump in imports thanks to robust domestic demand.
+Exports rose 2.4 per cent, but this gain was offset by a 2.9 per cent jump in imports thanks to robust domestic demand.

 Since taking office in late 2012, Abe has enacted reforms to draw more women and elderly people into the workforce, raise wages for part-time workers, liberalize the labour market, and encourage business investment.